Lamlash: Churches

 A chance to save the building arose in October 2004 when CRGP Architects & Surveyors from Glasgow applied for permission for the conversion of the church to form 8 flats and the erection of an extension to the rear to form 6 flats with associated parking.
 The application was granted on 7 February 2005 by the North Ayrshire Council, subject to a number of conditions.
-However, the development was not realized.
-Then, in February 2007, the North Ayrshire Council commissioned ARP Lorimer and Associates (ARPL) to carry out a townscape audit for the Lamlash seafront with the specific assignment (i.a.) to evaluate the potential for the Church.
+However, the development was not realised.

+In February 2007, the North Ayrshire Council commissioned ARP Lorimer and Associates (ARPL) to carry out a townscape audit for the Lamlash seafront with the specific assignment (i.a.) to evaluate the potential for the Church.
 In its report, ARPL considered the state of the church poor but saveable.
-It recommended that -as a category B listed building- the retention of this historic structure is of importance.
+It recommended that, as a category B listed building, the retention of this historic structure is of importance.
 ARPL suggested to convert the church into three apartments and to build some new development to the rear to make it financially viable (just as CRGP Architects had requested 3 years earlier), and advised the Council to encourage the owner to progress the development to ensure the building did not decline to the point where demolition is required.

-Again, nothing happened and, as of 2010, the building stands neglected.
+As of 2010, the building remains neglected.
 Minutes from the Arran Community Council show that the future of the church is a regular topic of debate, but difficulty in contacting the private owner or convincing him to cooperate seem to be (part of) the reason that there has been no progress to date.

+As of October 2024, the renovation and refurbishment of the building to form 14 high quality apartments was completed.

-The church's former manse (next door) is also a category B listed building.
+The church's former manse is also a category B listed building.
 It was built in 1898 and remained in use as manse for the united congregation until circa 1990.

 Lamlash and Kilbride Parish Church and the church hall.
-It is a T-plan, aisleless, Gothic-style church built in 1886 by architect Hugh Barclay in red sandstone with a massive campanile-like tower.
-The church is prominently situated on the Shore Road and is listed in category A in consideration of the prominent tower.
+It is a T-plan, aisleless, Gothic-style church built in 1886 by architect Hugh Barclay in red sandstone with a campanile-like tower.
 It replaces an earlier plain building of 1773, itself replacing the earlier Kilbride church, the remains of which survive at the present Lamlash graveyard.
 The cross and baptismal font in the church were both unearthed in the graveyard of the old Kilbride Church in 1892, and are thought to be of 14th-century origin.
 In the tower is a 9-bell carillon.
-The church hall - a separate, adjacent building - was built and used for worship some years before the church itself (around 1880), and included a reading room and library.
+The church hall, a separate, adjacent building, was built and used for worship some years before the church itself (around 1880), and included a reading room and library.
 It is a single storey, rectangular-plan hall, made into a T-plan by lower wings.